M-80 (explosive): Canada

-M-80s are not authorized under the law, making importation, possession, transportation, storage, or manufacture of them is illegal in Canada.
+M-80s are not authorized under the law, making importation, possession, transportation, storage, or manufacture of them illegal in Canada.

 United States

 Regulation of M-80s in the United States began in 1966 with congressional hearings proposing amendments to the Federal Hazardous Substances Labeling Act in response to several cases of property damage and bodily harm caused by unregulated fireworks.
 The resultant Child Protection Act of 1966, with help from the Consumer Product Safety Commission, set groundwork for policies that would later regulate M-80s as ground-based "consumer fireworks," enforced by the ATF.

 Per the ATF, possession of such fireworks containing a charge in excess of 50 milligrams of pyrotechnic flash powder (such as M-80s) require a license issued by federal authorities.
 This law extends to M-100s, quarter sticks, cherry bombs, and silver salutes, among other pyrotechnics.

 In 1975, federal regulations were passed to limit all consumer-grade fireworks available for general sale to the public in the United States to a maximum of 50 milligrams flash powder, down from a previous maximum of 200 milligrams.
-However, firecrackers mounted onto a rocket stick, or other aerial firework devices, such as rockets, Roman candles, and the larger version of M-80s (M-1000 etc.), may still have significantly more, up to 130 mg, or more, depending on device and classification, and can be legally purchased by any American civilian citizen, except where prohibited by state law.
+However, firecrackers mounted onto a rocket stick, or other aerial firework devices, such as rockets, Roman candles, and the larger version of M-80s (M-1000, etc.), may still have significantly more, depending on device and classification, and can be legally purchased by any American civilian citizen, except where prohibited by state law.

 A person with a federal explosives license, issued by the ATF, may be allowed to purchase M-80s.
 Federal and state officials sometimes distribute them to farmers to scare away wildlife damaging their crops.